fanglingsu/vimb/commands.md

 if vimb has been compiled with QUEUE feature.

 queue-push [URI]
+: Push URI or if not given current URI to end of the queue.

+queue-unshift [URI]
-: Push URI or if not given current URI into the queue.
+: Push URI or if not given current URI to beginning of the queue.

 queue-pop
 : Open the oldest queue entry in current browser window and remove it from the queue.